ai-cfia/dev-rel-docs/handling-exception-training.md

 > The `from` clause is optional.

-:warning:A `raise` keyword with no argument and no exception raised beforehand will lead to a RuntimeError exception since no exceptions are raised or reraised
+:warning: A `raise` keyword with no argument and no exception raised beforehand will lead to a RuntimeError exception since no exceptions are raised or reraised

 The `raise` keyword can take any expression that returns an exception class or instance